Arrangements for Summer Term 2021

 We know that you're keen to return to face-to-face teaching - and the sooner we can return to normality, the happier we will all be.

 Why can't we fully return to face-to-face teaching in the Summer Term?

 Guidelines: We're required to comply with government guidance, which limits what in-person experiences we can offer.
-Until the next step of our route out of lockdown is confirmed, we are unable to offer more in-person teaching.

 What if government guidelines change?

 All exams and assessments will continue to be online for the rest of the 2020/21 academic year.
 You should make sure you aren't travelling when you’re due to be taking an exam or writing an assessment, however you can complete them in either location (on campus or at home).
 Study spaces are available on campus should you need them.
 Read our guidance for online exams.